akka/akka/akka-docs/rst/scala/cluster-sharding.rst

 Since it is running in a cluster :ref:`persistence-scala` must be configured with a distributed journal.

-You must explicitly add the ``akka-persistence`` dependency to your build if you use this mode.

 Startup after minimum number of members
 ---------------------------------------